Northern Stormwater Interceptor, Bristol: Commemoration

-There is a plaque commemorating the building of the tunnel just across the Portway road from the outfall.
-This says:
+A plaque commemorating the construction of the tunnel is located just across the Portway road from the outfall.
+It reads:

 This is the outfall of the Northern Stormwater Interceptor constructed to relieve flooding in the central North and East of Bristol.
 Started in 1951 the project consists of 7 1/2 miles of tunnel.

 The main tunnel is 16 feet in diameter and over 3 miles long, begins at the flood water intake on the River Frome at Eastville and discharges into the River Avon at this point.